What does it feel like when ribs are broken? Changes in the area of the rib injury

 Rib fracture: symptoms

-The aggravation of symptoms quite often occurs against the background of self-medication.
-Most people assume that proper fusion of the ribs is ensured by limiting their mobility, which is achieved by bandaging the chest.
-As a result, there is an even greater restriction of breathing, as a result of which congestive phenomena are subsequently noted in the lungs, and as a result of this, the corresponding diagnosis is determined - congestive pneumonia.
+Worsening of symptoms quite often occurs due to self-medication.
+Most people assume that proper fusion of the ribs is achieved by limiting their mobility, which is achieved by bandaging the chest.
+As a result, an even greater restriction of breathing occurs, as a result of which phenomena of a congestive nature are subsequently observed in the lungs, and as a result of this, the corresponding diagnosis is determined - congestive pneumonia.

 Rib fracture: treatment